Best Crypto Wallets

 In this scenario, a target is sent a fake hardware wallet.
 This hardware wallet has been modified so that hackers can use it to break into your account funds later on.
 It’s programmed to transmit private keys to them anonymously.

-This scam is most effective, for obvious reasons, with people who already own hardware wallets.
+This scam is devilishly effective when used against people who already own hardware wallets.

-The replacement has usually been modified to request a plug it into the device and enter the recovery seed.
+The replacement has usually been modified to request they plug it into the device and enter the recovery seed.
 As soon as they do this, vital information gets transmitted to the attacker.

-⭐ Awareness is often the best safeguard against malicious actors; in this situation, you can see why — you now know this scam exists.
+⭐ Awareness is often the best safeguard against malicious actors.

 Cryptojacking